gbdk-2020/gbdk-2020/docs/pages/04_coding_guidelines.md

 ## Variables
   - Use 8-bit values as much as possible.
 They will be much more efficient and compact than 16 and 32 bit types.

-  - Prefer unsigned variables to signed ones: The code generated will be generally more efficient, especially when comparing two values.
+  - Prefer unsigned variables to signed ones: the code generated will be generally more efficient, especially when comparing two values.

   - Use explicit types so you always know the size of your variables. `int8_t, uint8_t, int16_t, uint16_t, int32_t, uint32_t` and `bool`.
   These are standard types defined in `stdint.h` (`#include <stdint.h>`) and `stdbool.h` (`#include <stdbool.h>`).